Skip to main content

 Region: Nationwide

-Flatbread filled with cheese and herbs, grilled until crispy.
+Flatbread stuffed with cheese and herbs, then grilled until the outside turns crisp.

 Allergens: